couchbaselabs/node-ottoman/vuepress/advanced/ottoman.md

 ```

 ::: tip
-The '_populate' function will receive 1 or many field names separate by a comma in order to know
+The '_populate' function will receive 1 or many field names separate by a comma to know
 the field to populate or just use the `*` wildcard to populate all references in the document,
 as we showed in the above example.
 If you want just to populate the `ceo` field for example you
 just need to write this line instead `await spaceX._populate('ceo')`.